cs3157-borowski/recitations/recitation_3/structs-unions.md

 }
 ```

+See [this guide](struct-padding-walkthrough.md) for a more interactive walkthrough of struct padding.

 ### Pointers to structs

 Since structs may get very large in size (e.g., struct Buffer), it can be more